Cfeusier/Cfeusier.github.io/_posts/2014-08-19-recycle-and-reuse.markdown

 author: "Clark Feusier"
 excerpt: "Conditional loops and iterator methods like Enumerable#each aid greatly in keeping your code DRY by allowing for code reuse and repetitive-task automation.
 I want to introduce and dissect another one of these methods -- 'Enumerable#cycle' ..."
 tags:
-- cultural
+- software engineering
-- emerging technology
+- ruby
-- ethics
+- enumerables
-- opinion
+- cycle
-- robots and shit
+- each
 ---

 Conditional loops and iterator methods like Enumerable#each aid greatly in keeping your code DRY by allowing for code reuse and repetitive-task automation.
 I want to introduce and dissect another one of these methods -- ***Enumerable#cycle***.